SalMod91/da_salvino/README.md

 - Real-time Sales and Inventory for the Admin
 - Ability to respond to customer feedback
 - Staff User work schedule
+- More convenient way for the Staff Users to reach the Staff Portal

 ## Testing
 Testing has been documented in [TESTING.md](/TESTING.md)